Alerts

 Exporting Alerts to Slack

-configuration can be created to configure notifications through Slack.
+For each Inigo Service, an Export configuration can be created to configure notifications through Slack.
 For detailed instructions on setting up Slack integration, see Connect Slack to Inigo.

 Viewing Alerts in Slack